kschweig/DissectOfflineRL/README.md

   - [ ] Get insights into the benefit of the Experience Replay Buffer
     - [ ] Try to train same algorithm as behavioral on ER buffer, not on full dataset but with progression.
   - [ ] Train offline algorithm on random data first, then switch to high reward dataset.
 Curriculum!
+  - [ ] What happens if we train DQN with different network seed in exactly the same fashion as behavioral?